zchee/golang-wiki/gopls.md

 If possible, it is helpful to mention an estimated timestamp for when the problem first occurred, or an approximate timestamp for when you reproduced the problem.
 It is also helpful to see your `gopls` editor configurations, such as a VSCode `settings.json` file.

 You can then try to restart your `gopls` instance by restarting your editor, which, in most cases, should correct the problem.
+In VSCode, the easiest way to restart the language server is by opening the command palette (Ctrl + Shift + P) and selecting "Go: Restart Language Server".

 Feel free to ask questions about `gopls` on the `#gopls` [Gopher Slack](https://invite.slack.golangbridge.org) channel.